Strawberry Cookies

 folding strawberry pieces and white chocolate chips into cookie dough in a white bowl with a rubber spatula.

-Strain the strawberries, discarding the juice.
-Gently fold in strawberries and 1/4 cup white chocolate chips into the cookie dough.
+Strain the strawberries, discarding the juice (or you can keep the juice and add it to iced tea!)
+Gently fold in strawberries, avoiding crushing them, and ¼ cup white chocolate chips into the cookie dough.

 placing cookie dough balls with a cookie scoop on a parchment-lined baking sheet.

-With a 2-ounce scoop, drop cookie dough balls 2-3 inches apart on a parchment-lined baking sheet and bake in the preheated oven for 20-25 minutes, depending on how crispy or chewy you like your cookies!
+Make the cookies: With a 2-ounce scoop, drop cookie dough balls 2-3 inches apart on a parchment-lined baking sheet and bake in the preheated oven for 20-25 minutes, depending on how crispy or chewy you like your cookies!
+Serve and enjoy.

 dipping a strawberry cookie into a glass of milk.